PAGE UP

 ACFE JAPAN is the Japanese office of a largest anti-fraud training organization with over 85,000 members and about 200 branches around the world

-Headquartered in the U.S. state of Texas, the Association of Certified Fraud Examiners (ACFE) is an organization of certified fraud examiners who are experts in the area of anti-fraud.
-Together with its over 85,000 members and about 200 branches worldwide, it works to reduce fraud in businesses and achieve the credibility and objectivity expected of experts in anti-fraud.
+The Association of Certified Fraud Examiners (ACFE), headquartered in Texas, USA, is a global organization of certified fraud examiners specializing in anti-fraud measures.
+With over 95,000 members and 200+ chapters worldwide, ACFE is dedicated to reducing fraud in businesses and upholding the credibility and objectivity expected of anti-fraud experts.

-The ACFE awards the certified fraud examiner (CFE) qualification to individuals to denote their status as experts in anti-fraud.
-This internationally recognized certification is suggested or required for investigators working in governments, law enforcements and administrative agencies in countries like the United States, Great Britain, and Canada and is highly regarded by entities such as the Government Accountability Office and the Federal Bureau of Investigation.
-Acquiring this certification is also recommended by the International Atomic Energy Agency; the Global Fund to Fight AIDS, Tuberculosis, and Malaria; and other international organizations, as well as companies that are expanding their operations globally.
+ACFE awards the Certified Fraud Examiner (CFE) designation to individuals who demonstrate expertise in anti-fraud.
+This internationally recognized certification is either recommended or required for investigators in government agencies, law enforcement, and administrative bodies in countries such as the United States, the United Kingdom, and Canada.
+It is also highly regarded by institutions including the Government Accountability Office and the Federal Bureau of Investigation.

 Message of Endorsement